matteocannaviccio/LectorPlus/README.md

 and running it using the following command:

 ```
-sh run.sh <output_folder_complete_path>
+sh run.sh <output_folder_name>
 ```
 It takes the complete path of the output folder as a parameter and executes the extraction from all the Wikipedia dumps listed in `dumps.properties` file.

+#### Output folder
-The output folder will contain all the compressed NTriples files produced by the tool.
+The `<output_folder_name>` is the name of the data-subfolder that will contain the the compressed NTriples files produced by the tool.
+The files produced are:

+ - facts.bz2 = contains the facts extracted by LectorPlus
+ - facts_ont.bz2 = contains the facts extracted from the first sentence of the articles (nationality, country).

+Both the files are paired with the relative provenance file (draft).

 ## Details and contacts
 More details can be found in the paper above and at the Lector homepage: http://www.dia.uniroma3.it/db/lector/